niiicolai/discord-bot/README.md

 #### Creating a new Command
 1. Create a new command file
-To create a new command, create a new file in the [src/commands](src/commands) directory and extend the base class.
+Create a new file in the [src/commands](src/commands) directory and extend the base class.
 The file name should be the command name in camelCase, for example `whoIs.js`.

 2. Implement the class constructor
 The base class constructor expects the following parameters: